gramcraka/DDSCaseStudy2/Analysis.md

 ## 5         5 111.14286    125
 ```

-Next we are going to show you some of the ways you can plot data.
-We are first going to create a scatterplot of the tree cirumferance against its age with different symbols for differnt size trees.
+These data can be plotted using R and ggplot.
+The following is a scatterplot of the tree cirumferance vs tree age.
+Different symbols represent different size trees.

 ```r